flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - D: "middle amount of sophistication"
     - D: Policy risk: delta between code of conduct and Hetzner policy w.r.t. sexually explicit content, were exploring US VPS host.
     - D: Flancian set up a bunch of our stuff, often our representative to Organi(z/s)ing Circle
+    - G: What sort of tasks is the working group responsible for?
     -

 ## 2025-09-23